 This condition can slowly develop over time or can even occur after trauma from an accident, such as a fracture to the elbow.
 Regardless of the cause for cubital tunnel syndrome, symptoms include numbness and tingling sensations originating from the elbow that extend down the inside of the forearm and into the hand.
 Other symptoms include decreased sensation and tenderness on the elbow.
 Advanced cases of the condition may result in the individual having difficulty gripping and holding on to objects.

 Cubital tunnel syndrome can be treated without surgery, according to chiropractor Dr. Alex Jimenez.
 A physical therapist can easily diagnose a person’s level of the condition and follow by determining and recommending lifestyle changes to avoid further injury to the elbow in order to allow the irritation of the nerve to decrease.
 The physical therapist may also follow treatment with exercises to restore the range of motion to the affected arm and strengthen the surrounding muscles to aid in the rehabilitation.

 By Dr. Alex Jimenez

 Chiropractic Clinic Extra: Non-Surgical Option

-The information herein on "Cubital Tunnel Syndrome" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Cubital Tunnel Syndrome" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.